Boost Speed, Strength & Endurance By Running Stairs

 • After running the tenth section, do 20 step jumps—jumping with both feet up and down the first step like a box jump.

-• Continue this pattern starting back at the squats again for the entire stadium or duration of your home stair workout.
+• Continue this pattern, starting back at squats, for the entire stadium or the duration of your home stair workout.

 As with any type of exercise, gradually progress the duration or intensity of your stair workouts.